Tom Rivett-Carnac

 Thomas Charles Rivett-Carnac OBE (born 1977) is a former political strategist for the United Nations Framework Convention on Climate Change.
-He is also an author on climate change policy, a podcaster and an advisor to corporations and governments on climate solutions.
+He is also an author on climate change policy, a podcaster, and an advisor to corporations and governments on climate solutions.

 Early life

 Rivett-Carnac was born in Hammersmith, London, England in November 1977.
 He is the eldest son of Christopher Charles Rivett-Carnac, a descendant of Sir James Rivett-Carnac, 1st Baronet.
 His mother, Sara Catherine Hutchinson, a daughter of Dr. R. J. C. Hutchinson, married his father in West Somerset in 1974.

 Growing up he travelled widely, living in Indonesia, Tunisia, UAE and Australia and went to Allhallows College at the age of 13.
-He attended Bath Spa University, graduating BSc in Environment and Economics, and Schumacher College-Plymouth University, where he took a master's degree in Holistic Science and graduated in the same class as Nigel Topping, who went on to become the UK's High Level Champion for Climate Action for COP26.
+He attended Bath Spa University, graduating with a BSc in Environment and Economics, and Schumacher College-Plymouth University, where he took a master's degree in Holistic Science and graduated in the same class as Nigel Topping, who went on to become the UK's High Level Champion for Climate Action for COP26.

 After graduating, Rivett-Carnac spent three years living as a Buddhist monk in Thailand and Myanmar.

 Career

-After positions at consultants CarbonSense and engineering firm Dyson Rivett-Carnac joined CDP (formerly the Carbon Disclosure Project) in 2006.
+After positions at consultants CarbonSense and engineering firm Dyson, Rivett-Carnac joined CDP (formerly the Carbon Disclosure Project) in 2006.
 He was part of the team that set up the original CDP Supply Chain and CDP Cities programs.
 In 2012 he moved to New York to become President and CEO of CDP North America.

 In 2013 he was approached by Christiana Figueres and shortly afterwards moved to Bonn, Germany in the position of Senior Advisor to the Executive Secretary of the United Nations Framework Convention on Climate Change His responsibility was the political strategy towards achieving binding international agreements.
 He is seen as one of the architects of the Paris Climate Accord of December 2015.